JinkiJung/Tasc/docs/source/basicConcept.rst

 Action
 ^^^^^^^^
-Action is a dynamic behavior of Terminus that produce State or data.
+Action is a dynamic behaviour of Terminus that produce State or data.
 Some action has *target* of the action which is Terminus type.
 Action can be interpreted as a motor skill of a user to be performed at Tasc.
 The measurement for performance evaluation can be taken from Action.

 Condition
 ^^^^^^^^^^^^
 Condition is a deterministic criteria triggered by a range of State change.
-In the context, *before* states the termination condition of Tasc, but not the goal.
+For example *before* states the termination condition of Tasc.
-Evaluation on the goal achievement will be done in *then*.
+To be more specific *before* performs as a trigger that the termination condition should be checked where the actual validation of the condition is performed by *then*.

 Instruction
 ^^^^^^^^^^^^
-Instruction transfers information that should be exactly announced to Terminus within a Tasc through Interfaces.
+Instruction transfers Information to Terminus through single or multiple Interfaces.
+A Tasc can have multiple instructions for the multimodal interaction.
+It aims to guide a human user as a Terminus to accomplish the goal of the Tasc through multimodal interfaces.
-Instruction can be used to inform what happens within the Tasc execution.
+For the case of Terminus as autonomous agent it can be used to inform its state or progress to human observers.

 Context
 ^^^^^^^^^^^^
 Context is a description of prerequisite.
-Currently supported as string.
+Currently supported as a list of strings.

 Flow
 ^^^^^^^^^^^^
 Flow is post processing of Tasc to control the flow afterward and consists of three parts: Evaluation, Feedback, and link to the next Tasc.
 Evaluation can be made through an equation with the measurements as variables resulting a float value.
 Feedback then shows effects corresponding the score, which represents the user's performance through either a positive or negative way.
 Flow also provides link to the next Tasc based on the evaluation score.

+Interface
+^^^^^^^^^
+Interface is a tool to represent Information with a sensory modality (such as visual, auditory, haptic, and others).